Voldrix/MyTableViewer/README.md

 There is no code to assemble, so you can use this permanent link to the raw file [MyTableViewer.php](https://raw.githubusercontent.com/Voldrix/MyTableViewer/master/MyTableViewer.php)

 ## Contributing
 Feel free to contribute.
-Just keep in mind we're trying to keep it as simple as possible.
+Just keep in mind we're trying to keep it as simple and clean as possible.

 ## License
 [MIT License](LICENSE)